-- 6 Optionally, enter a Current Version and Current Build Number.
+- 4 Enter a name and description for the project. - 5 Optionally, enter a Current Version and Current Build Number.

 This number is used as a starting point to construct build names that also contain an incrementing build number.

-Refer to the TrackRecord User's Guide for information on build registration. - 7 Optionally, enter Builds/Releases, Milestones, Team Members, Documents, Functional Areas, Keywords and Sub-projects.
+6 Optionally, enter Builds/Releases, Milestones, Team Members, Documents, Functional Areas, Keywords and Sub-projects.